 Making the show

 The initial development of the show took place at the Curve Theatre in Leicester, one of the 5 partner venues of the Splash!
 Consortium.
-We played with movement, acrobalance, acrobatics and puppetry, and we made some fantastic discoveries.
+We played with movement, acrobalance, acrobatics and puppetry, and made some fantastic discoveries.
 One of the most important is that the technique used to animate Nikki’s puppets can also be applied to ‘flying’ an artist acrobatically.
 When the two are used together, something poetic and beautiful happens.
-A story emerges between the puppets and the acrobats that become magical, especially when placed in the watery world of the canal and sea.
+A magical story emerges between the puppets and the acrobats when placed in the watery world of the canal and sea.

 The next phase of development takes place in Bristol, where we will test the set, circus equipment and sound design.
 Then we move onto rehearsals at the fantastic 101 Creation Space in Newbury, before a final production week in Leicester for the opening show on 31st May.

 As Directors, Jamie and I hope to weave all of this creative energy and expertise into an original and exciting outdoor show that has a simple message at its heart… We can all challenge ourselves, we can take new risks and journeys, and we can gain new insights about ourselves, no matter what stage of life we are at.Billy Alwen & Jamie Beddard, Co-Artistic Directors & Writers of Splash!

 Early character sketches by Costume Designer Laura Guthrie.